joeyhanni2/Holberton-style-coding/Tools:-Emacs.md

 Of course, you don't want that.

+In order to customise your `Emacs` configuration, you'll need to modify the file `.emacs` in your home directory.
+If this file does not already exist, you just need to create it.

+**Don't put anything in your `.emacs` you don't understand!**

-To tell emacs to use `tabs` instead, you just need to put the following lines in the file `~/.emacs` (If it doesn't exist, just create it):
+To tell emacs to use `tabs` instead, you just need to put the following lines in your `.emacs`:

 ```Emacs
 (setq c-default-style "bsd"